AvolitesLtd/TitanManual/prismdocs/zero/play/layers.md

 ![Prism Zero Layer controls](/prismdocs/images/prism-zero-layer-controls.png)

-These all affect the layer properties directly, but also can be overriden by the bank element, depending on your preferred result, as discussed on the [Preview](../preview) page.
+These all affect the layer properties directly, but also can be overridden by the bank element, depending on your preferred result, as discussed on the [Preview](../preview) page.

 ## Playback